sylhare/sylhare.github.io/_posts/2015-01-23-Working-with-agile.md

 - **K**eep **I**t **S**imple & **S**traightforward

-Instead of looking for an over complicated solution, you should look for the easiest most direct way.
+Instead of looking for an overcomplicated solution, you should look for the easiest most direct way.
 Thus avoiding unnecessary complexity if possible.
 Have a simple version first, optimising it when every piece is working.

 ### Kaizen

 Kaizen (改善) means "change good".
-It is a principle to continuously improve, and set up practices to allow that improvement to happen.
+It is a principle to continuously improve, and set up practices allowing that improvement to happen.

 All the process generated from Kaizen be sum up into these steps: